A look at practical solutions for a primary math program.

 A great way to warm up each day – pick a new number and think about it!
 Here’s the blank Number of the Day template we use in our classroom.
 We use it for a daily warm up, a quick math center with differentiated numbers, and even as homework to do with parents.

 I’m happy to share it!
-You can download it for your students for free by clicking the blue button below.
+You can have it sent to your email inbox by clicking the blue button below!

 Pin this freebie for later!